 Beginning in April 2013, the P45 reporting system was phased out in favour of the Real Time Information (RTI) system, which requires employers to submit information to HMRC each time an employee is paid.
 This system has now reached full deployment.
 RTI offers substantial improvements to the P45 system in terms of data coverage, since employers must now provide information on all their employees if even one employee of the company is paid above the Lower Earnings Limit.
-The move to RTI will mean that data coverage is high for the tax years from 2014/15 onwards that are used in this publication.
+The move to RTI will mean that data coverage is high for the 2014/15 to 2017/18 tax years used in this publication.